ai4er-cdt/sea-ice-classification/README.md

 ## Project Description

-This goal of this 3-month project is to automatically classify sea ice concentration in the East Weddell Sea, Antarctica.
+This goal of this 3-month project was to automatically classify sea ice concentration in the East Weddell Sea, Antarctica.
 The Weddell Sea is an active area of iceberg calving [[1]](https://www.bas.ac.uk/media-post/brunt-ice-shelf-in-antarctica-calves-giant-iceberg/) and a critical shipping route for access to the Halley Research Station, a research facility operated by the British Antarctic Survey.
 Accurate assessments of sea ice concenration in the East Weddell Sea are hence of great importance to ensure the safety and success of future expeditions.

 ## Demonstration

-TO DO:
+### TO DO: Include images of reference vs predicted charts
-- Include images of before/after human vs. model ice chart maps

 ## Data